 Additional Cloudflare Settings

-Now that you know how to install Cloudflare, we recommend checking out their first steps documentation, as well as their WordPress suggestions guide.
-Note: If it mentions mod_cloudflare just be aware that it’s an Apache mod and we don’t run it because we’re using more advanced NGINX web servers.
-You can also check out how much bandwidth your WordPress site uses vs the CDN.
+Now that you know how to install Cloudflare, we recommend checking out our detailed post on the best settings for WordPress users.
+You can also check out how much bandwidth your WordPress site uses vs the CDN and learn about Cloudflare’s Automatic Platform Optimization (APO) tool.